commercetools/commercetools-sdk-typescript/GenerateSDK.md

-# commercetools-typescript-sdks Generation
+# Composable Commerce TypeScript SDKs Generation

-This repo contains commercetools SDKs and this is guide for how to generate the typescript SDK.
+This repo contains Composable Commerce SDKs and this is a guide for how to generate the typescript SDK.

 ## Requirements